haleyatkins18/compbio_pipeline_project/README.md

 - To run the sample dataset run this commmand from your command line
 	- ```python loggy.py --sample```
 - The sample dataset was created using the comand:
   	- ``` head -n 40000 data.fastq > sampledata.fastq``` and then creating the new, sample fastq files.
 This is usedul beacuase it takes less time to run these trimmed samples rather than the full dataset.

+- Looking at the log file
+  	- ```cat PipelineProject_HA.log```

 ### Output files
 - All files and results are found in the PipelineProject_HA directory